doombubbles/bg3-mods/Wiki/Item-Changes.md

   - Can cast Dissonant Whispers and Phantasmal Killer per Short Rest
 - Kereska Buffs no longer go away when you're polymorphed like with Shapechanger

+### Throwing

+The following weapons should now have special effects when thrown (may only apply for newly acquired versions of them)
+- The Sparky Points: Gives Lightning Charges
+- Sussur Dagger: Chance to silence
+- Trident of the Waves: Applying Wet + Puddle
+- Bloodthirst: Applying vulnerability